-So, if it is not possible for a patient to initiate a legal action in relation to a HIPAA violation, does that mean legal case cannot be taken against a covered body when HIPAA has clearly been breached?
-While HIPAA does not have a private cause of action, it is possible for patients to start a legal action against healthcare providers and receive damages for violations of state legislation.
+So, if it is not possible for a patient to initiate a legal action in relation to a HIPAA violation, does that mean a legal case cannot be taken against a covered entity when HIPAA has clearly been breached?
+While HIPAA does not have a private cause of action, it is possible for patients to start legal action against healthcare providers and receive damages for violations of state legislation.

 Submitting Complaints for HIPAA Breaches

-While complaints can be submitted anonymously, OCR will not review any complaints against a covered body unless the complainant is named and contact information is given.
+While complaints can be submitted anonymously, OCR will not review complaints against a covered body unless the complainant is named and contact information is given.

-The actions taken against the covered body will depend on many factors, including the nature of the data violation, the extent of the violation, the number of individuals impacted, and whether there have been multiple violations of HIPAA Rules.
+The actions taken against the covered entity will depend on many factors, including the nature of the data violation, the extent of the violation, the number of individuals impacted, and whether there have been multiple violations of HIPAA Rules.

 Although many complaints are resolved through voluntary compliance, by issuing guidance, or if a group agrees to take corrective measures to resolve the HIPAA issues that led to the complaint.
 Complaints may also be referred to the Department of Justice to chase cases if there has been a criminal violation of HIPAA legislation.

 Complaints about people can also be submitted with professional boards such as the Board of Medicine and the Board of Nursing.